WAMIMS - Mental Health Awareness Project Coordinator

-Vaughn offers his services at an affordable private fee, and Medicare rebates through a Mental Health Care Plan are also available.
+Vaughn offers his services at an affordable private fee along a sliding scale, according to individual need and circumstance.
+Medicare rebates through a GP Mental Health Care Plan are also available."

 Sally is a Psychologist who holds a Masters Degree in Developmental and Educational Psychology, specialising in Autism Spectrum Disorders (ASD).
 She completed her graduate thesis on the Development of Play in children with ASD and my Masters Thesis on the Early Diagnosis of ASD.

 Whilst completing her studies she worked as a specialised therapist for 8 years assisting children and adults with ASD to increase their skills both academically and socially within both educational and home settings.